guilhermebrat/DNAC--Acess-interface-count/README.md

 ## Configuration
-The script has two files, connect_dnac.py and get_interfaces.py `connect_dnac.py` :dnac-c url, username and password
+The script has two files, connect_dnac.py and get_interfaces.py `connect_dnac.py` contains the : dna url, username and password

   Before you start to use it, you need to change for the credentials of you DNA-C.